Azure/azure-powershell-common/src/Authentication.Abstractions/README.md

 ### AzureSMProfileProvider
 Default Profile provider for RDFE
 ### AzureSubscription
-Default implementation of IAzureSubscription, including extension property names typically used with Subscriptions.]
+Default implementation of IAzureSubscription, including extension property names typically used with Subscriptions.
 ### AzureTenant
 Default implementation fo IAzureTenant.
 ### DataCollectionController
-Default im[lementation of client-side telemetry]
+Default implementation of client-side telemetry.
 ### DiskDataStore
 Default implementation of IDataStore using the file system.